openbeer/world/talks/beer_db_intro.md

         - e.g. `beers.2.txt` sets type/class to `beer` and grade to `2`

-# "Magic" - Use folder and file names for values and structure
+# Design -"Magic" - Use folder and file names for values and structure

 Do __NOT__ put everything into a single file e.g. `beers.csv`.
 Better use folders and use folder and file names for adding some "magic" e.g. to autofill values